- North Korea sub-tree in China

 Unknown official name

 North Korea has a surprisingly long history of tank and AFV production, with some of their most recent developments being very interesting.
 During the Korean War, and for a couple decades after, North Korea relied on Soviet hand-me-downs, namely T-34s and their derivatives, T-55s, etc. In the 70s, the DPRK started development of their first MBTs based on their copy of the T-62 (Ch’ŏnma), which have continually been upgraded to this day.
+They haven’t just built MBTs, however.
+They have a number of other AFVs, such as SPGs and tank destroyers.

 - 10km/h in water